callumJPritchard/doublecache/README.md

 ## what is it?

 A hashmap-based disk cache, accelerated by a simple Map cache.
+includes a convenient wrapper function, cacheify, to get a cached, async version of the same function(more below)
 Memory cache uses LRU for eviction
-Disk-cache allows safe concurrent operations for better performance cache items include a creation time, allowing you to specify a max age for retrieved items
+Disk-cache allows safe concurrent operations for better performance
+cache items include a creation time, allowing you to specify a max age for retrieved items

 ## who is it aimed at?
 probably not those looking for absolute highest performance.
 While this lib does aim to get good performance, its main goal is for caching expensive calls/functions where waiting for disk reads/writes is preferable

-## how does it work?
-The memory storage simply stores on an object. as v8-reported memory usage reaches a threshold it will evict entries. the disk storage uses shorthash to determine which file to store the entry in.
-This should ensure good-enough parallelism though a queue is also implemented to ensure safety in the case of collisions of concurrent writes

 ## using it

 ### install